Benefits of Collagen for Bones

 Lastly, while taking calcium supplements may improve your BMD score, it does not necessarily mean that it will lower your risk of fractures due to weak bones.

 Does collagen speed up bone healing?

 Yes, collagen can speed up bone healing when taken with vitamin C at the right time.
 It is shown to increase bone health, markers of strength and resiliency.
 You certainly have nothing to lose unless you find that you are sensitive to it or cannot afford it.

 Whether you’re looking to prevent bone loss, improve bone density or reduce inflammation, incorporating collagen into your diet is a great way to achieve these goals.

 And while there are many sources of collagen, I always recommend getting it from bone broth because of the minimal processing, trustworthy sourcing and extra nutrition.
-You can find Bluebird Provisions products on Amazon prime or on their website.

 Have you tried collagen for your bone health?
 Did it work?
 Leave a comment and share your experience with our community.

 Disclaimer: this information is for educational purposes only and has not been evaluated by the FDA or CFIA.
 It is not intended to diagnose, treat, cure, or prevent any disease.
 Please consult your primary care physician for advise on any of this.